Cook the Books Guidelines

 3. In the meantime, feel free to suggest other foodie readings for a

-4. This round of COOK THE BOOKS will run until November 8, 2009.
-We are currently reading Peter Mayle’s book “French Lessons: Adventures with Knife, Fork and Corkscrew”.
-The winner will receive a fabulous badge to place on their blog and will be added to our Cook the Books blog roll.
+4. This round of COOK THE BOOKS will run until September 24, 2012.
+We are currently reading Laurie Colwin’s book “Home Cooking”.
+The winner will receive a fabulous badge to place on their blog and will be added to our Cook the Books Winners blog roll.
+Please feel free to join us by submitting your post!

 Ready, set, read!